swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 Permanently deleting an order with reserved stock via trash will not restore the stock counter.
 This is a WooCommerce limitation.

+### Stop order delivery

+Once an order is submitted to YellowCube, you can not stop its delivery in WooCommerce.

+An operator can try to stop delivery by calling [calling YellowCube Support](README.md) as long as the delivery was no yet started.

+Additionally, the order will need manual update to represent the correct status and free its stock again.

 ### Returns

 Please note that the WooYellowCube currently doen't handle order returns automatically.
 If a return happens the payment